EBIvariation/CMAT/docs/manual-curation/step2-manual-curation.md

 * **UNSURE** — temporary status; traits to be discussed with reviewers/the team

 ### Comment field for curation review
 The "Comment" field can be used to enter arbitrary additional information which will be used by reviewers.
-Precede any text with initials e.g. "BK - example comment"
+Precede any text with initials e.g. "BK - example comment".
+Comments should be ordered chronologically in reverse: most recent ones at the top.
-Any comments will become available in the Notes field within the next iteration
+Any comments will become available in the Notes field within the next iteration.
+Comments from previous iteration that needs to be kept for subsequent ones  should be copy/pasted from the Notes to the Comments cell.

 ### Note on multiple mappings
 Sometimes the source string contains two or more traits.
 In this case it is necessary to map that string to two or more ontology terms to fully represent its content.
 For example, “Coronary artery disease/myocardial infarction” should be mapped both to http://www.ebi.ac.uk/efo/EFO_0001645 “Coronary artery disease” and to http://www.ebi.ac.uk/efo/EFO_0000612 “Myocardial infarction”.